The roots of modern project management

 The introduction of those two models is very important because it marks the shift of mindset from "every project can be managed using the same tools" to "each project is unique and requires a certain set of tools to be successful".

-Once we began studying project management as a science and discovering project archetypes, we were able to come up with recipes: if you are run a type A project, you should use these tools; if you run a type B project, use these tools instead.
+Once we began studying project management as a science and discovering project archetypes, we were able to come up with recipes: if you are running a type A project, you should use these tools; if you run a type B project, use these tools instead.

-In project management community, there is no agreed understanding whether something is a methodology or a framework.
+In the project management community, there is no agreed understanding of whether something is a methodology or a framework.
 There is an agreement on definitions (what is a methodology and what is a framework), but when it comes to applying those definitions, there's a big disagreement.
 For example, some experts label "Event Chain Methodology" as a framework even though the name says it's a methodology.